bibek22/blog/content/awk-tutorial-for-scientific-data-manipulation.md

 Variables are easy to declare and use.
 If you are familiar with C, the syntax is similar.
 Let's add a new column `S.N` for serial number into our list above.
 Since we want `awk` to put the value
 $1,2,3$ and so on automatically, we need a variable that counts the line and writes the value of `S.N` for each row.
-Let's see what I mean:
+Let me show you what I mean:

 ```awk
 BEGIN{